AlmirACF/CloudNowServer/README.md

 # CloudNowServer

 Cloud based Project for Murdoch University

 Student ID: 355228443

 Student Name : Almir Cavalcante Filho

 ICT171 - Project Timeline - How to develop a cloud based Blog using EC2 Amazon machine, Route53 domain, Wordpress and Apache.

-Step by step of how to set up a complete Virtual Machine with Amazon AWS EC2 (Elastic IP, Domain via Route53 and SSL Certificate with Let’s Encrypt - HTTPS).
+Step by step of how to set up a complete Virtual Machine with Amazon AWS EC2 (Elastic IP, Domain via Route53, WordPress and SSL Certificate with Let’s Encrypt).

 _____________________________________________________________________________________________________________________________________________________________________________________________